Our “Keto Box’ has been put together to cater to anyone following the Ketogenic Diet. (Comfortably feeds two carnivores for 5 nights)

 9.2g Protein 14.8g Fat per pack

 A keto diet is well known for being a low carb diet, where the body produces ketones in the liver to be used as energy.
-It’s referred to as many different names – ketogenic diet, low carb diet, low carb high fat (LCHF), etc. When you eat something high in carbs, your body will produce glucose and insulin.
+It’s referred to as many different names – ketogenic diet, low carb diet, low carb high fat (LCHF), etc.

 Glucose is the easiest molecule for your body to convert and use as energy so that it will be chosen over any other energy source.
 Since the glucose is being used as a primary energy source, your fats are not needed and are therefore stored.
 Typically on a normal, higher carbohydrate diet, the body will use glucose as the main form of energy.
 By lowering the intake of carbs, the body is induced into a state known as ketosis, whereby ketones produced in the liver are used as the preferred energy source.